brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 ![MongoDB Atlas Vector Index 2](/files/img/createVectorIndex2.png)

 We should be ready to go!
+Everything is set up!
+Lets head over to Flink SQL and perform a vector search against the user_question_vector topic.

 Create topic user_questions_vector